dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 When the incoming row collides on the primary key and on the unique `code` together, it is counted under its own name, `multiple_unique_conflicts`, not under `insert_exists`.
-That one I did not expect: a monitor that only watches `confl_insert_exists` misses it.
+So a monitor that only watches `confl_insert_exists` misses it.

 While the conflict stands, the apply worker restarts every